MrZackrox/AAD116/Design-Journal.md

 With me saying that I have a few new terms that I had sort of heard of but never really payed any attention to them.

-<p> We then went onto look at the Golden Ratio.
+We then went onto look at the Golden Ratio.
 I remember seeing something about the Golden Ratio on Youtube, the video I saw was called <a href="http://www.youtube.com/watch?v=ahXIMUkSXX0">Doodling in Math</a>.
 As you see on the video the Golden Ratio is based on the Fibonacci Sequence, where you start with adding 1+1=2 then 1+2=3 then 2+3=5 and so on.
-The Golden Ratio is every where you look, its in the human body, art
+The Golden Ratio is every where you look, its in the human body, art and plants.
-				and plants. </p>

 					<img src="applying_golden_ratio.png" alt="Image of Golden Ratio Being Applied" title="Golden Ratio Being Appled"/>